-- 15.1 The relief to indigents may be withdrawn at the discretion of the municipal manager and or Water Services Provider if: - ➤ A registered indigent who qualifies for such relief fails to keep to the terms of the policy agreement. - Any tempering with the installations of the municipality is detected. - 15.2 If a registered indigent applicant is found to have provided fraudulent information to the municipality in regard to any material condition for the registration as an indigent beneficiary, such personal shall immediacy be removed from the indigent register, and shall be liable to repay to the municipality with immediate effect all indigent relief received from the date of such fraudulent registration. - 15.3 An applicant may not again be considered for indigence relief for the period of 2 (two) years beyond the financial year in which the offence is detected. - 15.4 The council may remove the applicant from the indigent register, if the applicant fails to comply with service level agreement that was signed between the municipality and the applicant. - 15.5 Upon death of the account-holder or the head of the household where no accounts are rendered. - 15.6 At the end of the (12) twelve months cycle, except in the case of pensioners and disabled. - 15.7 Upon sale of the property in respect of which support is granted.
+- 15.1 The relief to indigents may be withdrawn at the discretion of the municipal manager and or Water Services Provider if: - A registered indigent who qualifies for such relief fails to keep to the terms of the policy agreement. - > Any tempering with the installations of the municipality is detected. - A registered indigent who qualifies for such relief fails to allow or permit a municipal employee(s) to get access to the property of an indigent beneficiary for the purpose of physical verification.

-- 15.8 When circumstances in the indigent household have improved to the extent where the income threshold as determined is exceeded. - 15.9 Upon death of the indigent, if the indigent had dependents the dependents will need to re-apply for the support as subsidies are not transferable. - 15.10 When the indigent disposes his /her property. - 15.11 When the indigent's circumstances change or the indigent criteria for approval changes to the extent that approval no longer applies. - 15.12 If the indigent fails to pay the account of his/her consumption or use of a municipal service in excess of the subsidised service or fails to honour any arrangements made by him/her for payment for outstanding accounts.
+- 15.2 If a registered indigent applicant is found to have provided fraudulent information to the municipality in regard to any material condition for the registration as an indigent beneficiary, such personal shall immediacy be removed from the indigent register, and shall be liable to repay to the municipality with immediate effect all indigent relief received from the date of such fraudulent registration. - 15.3 An applicant may not again be considered for indigence relief for the period of 2 (two) years beyond the financial year in which the offence is detected. - 15.4 The council may remove the applicant from the indigent register, if the applicant fails to comply with service level agreement that was signed between the municipality and the applicant. - 15.5 A decision by the Council maybe communicated formally by the municipality to the customer. - 15.6 Upon death of the account-holder or the head of the household where no accounts are rendered. - 15.7 At the end of the (12) twelve months cycle, except in the case of pensioners and disabled. - 15.8 Upon sale of the property in respect of which support is granted. - 15.9 When circumstances in the indigent household have improved to the extent where the income threshold as determined is exceeded. - 15.10 Upon death of the indigent, if the indigent had dependents the dependents will need to re-apply for the support as subsidies are not transferable. - 15.11 When the indigent disposes his /her property. - 15.12 When the indigent's circumstances change or the indigent criteria for approval changes to the extent that approval no longer applies. - 15.13 If the indigent fails to pay the account of his/her consumption or use of a municipal service in excess of the subsidised service or fails to honour any arrangements made by him/her for payment for outstanding accounts.